Wolfgang Puck on Tomato-Filled Catering Menu

 One thing that has been working for guests is a variety of international tomato tasting menus that has been added to the catering offerings just in time for summer.
 This includes everything from tomato fondue to Sicilian-style tomato pie, pan con tomate, Spanish gazpacho shots, Greek salad skewers, scallops with tomato water, shrimp and creole tomato ceviche, and oven-dried tomatoes with prosciutto.
 For the “essence of summer” or “summertime on a plate” menus, expect to find panzanella salad, roasted tomatoes with French feta, braised short ribs with spicy tomato sauce, and roasted arctic char with tomato controne pepper (from Salerno, Italy) broth.
 These are truly some of the most inventive tomato dishes we have seen—even the classics have a unique twist, such as the caprese salad in black pepper tartlet.
 So much for the pizza empire.

 The World Tomato Society asked the chef about his road to the beloved tomato menu.

 World Tomato Society: What Is your favorite way to eat a tomato?

 Wolfgang Puck: My favorite way to eat a tomato is on dark country bread, covered with butter, slices of ripe tomato, and a touch of salt.

 WTS: What are some of your favorite tomato pairings?

 WP: Because we make pizzas a lot in our restaurants, I think roasted tomatoes go great with a crispy crust, great mozzarella, and pesto.

 WTS: Which are your favorite varietals?

-WP: At our restaurants, we use Roma tomatoes for our pizzas and heirlooms for our salads.
-But the most important thing is that all tomatoes are picked ripe—all you need to do is smell them in order to tell whether or not they’re ripe.
+WP: At our restaurants we use Roma tomatoes for our pizzas, and heirlooms for our salads.
+But the most important thing is that all tomatoes are picked ripe—all you need to do is smell them in order to tell whether or not it’s ripe.

 WTS: Can you tell us some of your top sources?